Bill Belichick: North Carolina Tar Heels (2025–present)

 On December 11, 2024, Belichick was named the 35th head football coach of the North Carolina Tar Heels football team.
 This would be Belichick's first time coaching at the collegiate level.
 He would employ a staff with deep NFL experience, along with both of his sons Brian and Stephen Belichick as assistant coaches.
-During an introductory press conference, new general manager Mike Lombardi said that he and Belichick considred the program to be the "33rd NFL team", stating that they intended on building a pro team and that everyone involved with the program had some form or aspect in professional football.
-Belichick will reportedly earn $10 million annually, with the first three years guaranteed, and $3.5 million in annual incentives.
-Belichick lost his collegiate coaching debut 14–48 against TCU, allowing both the most points by an opposing team ever in Belichick's career as head coach and the most by North Carolina in a season opener in its history.
+During an introductory press conference, new general manager Mike Lombardi said that he and Belichick considered the program to be the "33rd NFL team", stating that they intended on building a pro team and that everyone involved with the program had some form or aspect of experience in professional football.
+Belichick was reported to earn $10 million annually, with the first three years guaranteed, and $3.5 million in annual incentives.
+Belichick would also refuse to allow scouts from the New England Patriots on campus due to his acrimonious end with the franchise.

+Belichick began the 2025 season by losing his collegiate coaching debut 14–48 against TCU, allowing both the most points by an opposing team ever in Belichick's career as head coach and the most by North Carolina in a season opener in its history.
+He would have his first win with the program the next week away against Charlotte, winning by a score of 20–3, and his first home win a week after that against Richmond by a score of 41–6.
+However, North Carolina would lose their next four games before getting their first ACC conference win against Syracuse by a score of 27–10.
+The next week, Belichick would lead UNC to a second consecutive ACC win against Stanford with a score of 20–15.
+However, this was followed with a losing streak against all three in-state rivals Wake Forest, Duke and NC State, ending Belichick's debut UNC season with a 4–8 record and the program failing to qualify for a bowl game for the first time since 2018.

+The 2026 season for Belichick's Tar Heels began under turmoil, as the school began an internal investigation for their football program.
+Lombardi and Steve Belichick would resign from their positions as a result of this investigation.
+Despite this, the Tar Heels began the season 2–0, including winning their season opener against TCU in Ireland.